- Published date:

 - Annual Review & Accounts 2011-2012

 - Annual Review & Accounts 2009-2010

 - Annual Review & Accounts 2006-2007

 We have published six episodes of the National Life Stories podcast featuring interviews with interviewers, curators and other members of the team.
 The podcast is available at iTunes, Soundcloud or wherever you get your podcasts via the RSS feed.

 Chair: Dame Jenny Abramsky

-Professor Jon Agar, Bob Boas (Treasurer), Dr Andrew Flinn, Amanda Game, Roger Gavin, Bill Knight OBE, Dr Robert Perks (Director and Company Secretary), Dr Jo Reilly, Professor Paul Thompson (Founder), Dr Hodson Thornber, Jennifer Wingate (Associate Director)
+Professor Jon Agar, Bob Boas (Treasurer), Dr Andrew Flinn, Amanda Game, Roger Gavin, Bill Knight OBE, Dr Robert Perks (Company Secretary), Dr Jo Reilly, Mary Stewart (Director), Professor Paul Thompson (Founder), Jennifer Wingate (Associate Director)

 Sir Peter Bazalgette, Eric de Bellaigue, Lord Bragg, Professor Mary Chamberlain, Sir John Craven, Dr Mark Girouard, Sir Nicholas Goodison, Professor Leslie Hannah, Lord Hennessy of Nympsfield, Lesley Knox, Lord Rees of Ludlow OM, Professor Linda Mulcahy, Ian Prideaux, Professor Dorothy Sheridan MBE, Jonathan Taylor CBE

 Christopher and Gilda Haskins